IBM/db2sock-ibmi/toolkit/README.md

 However, your language provider need create a c extension to call SQL400Json(Async).

-Warning: Many security and functional exposes using in memory call option for web languages.
+Warning: Many security and functional exposes using in memory ILE call option for web languages.
-See db2sock issues 'fast, may not be best' (you have been warned).
+See db2sock issues 'fast, may not be best'.

 Example (tests/c):
 ```